elafargue/wizkers-doc/docs/building.md

 #### Node-serialport issues on Linux

+(Note: this might be outdated on current versions of Debian/Ubuntu, to be validated)

-You might have to add rules in udev to make sure the right entries are created in ```/dev/serial``` because Debian does not do it by default
+You might have to add rules in udev to make sure the right entries are created in `/dev/serial` because Debian does not do it by default, at least on the BeagleBone.

 ```
 debian@aprs:~$ cat /etc/udev/rules.d/60-ed-persistent-serial.rules